Writing standard operating procedures is a cumbersome task but a serious requirement for businesses the world over.

 It is quite a niche use case, but similar structures can be replicated by other industries for controlled access scenarios.
 The same principles generally apply.

-This is a very in depth standard operating procedure template in comparison to the others presented in the last few given above.
+This is a very in-depth standard operating procedure template in comparison to the others presented in the last few given above.

-Process Street’s privileged password management
+Process Street’s privileged password management procedure template

 I’ve included this Process Street Privileged Password Management template here to provide a contrast between different approaches one can take for utilizing standard operating procedures for managing controlled substances or access.